Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Remember, you are adding the pasta uncooked to the sauce.
 It will cook as it simmers away with the rest of the ingredients.

-• This creamy bowtie pasta is best served immediately.
+• This bowtie pasta is best served immediately.
 As this dish sits, the sauce will continue to thicken, and the pasta will continue to absorb the liquids.

 Nutrition